skibu/nornsLib/README.md

 * screen.clear() - fixes existing function

 ## Using in your script
 The library can easily be included in your script.
 Since the nornsLib is a separate repo from your script you need to make sure that the files are not just included, but that the whole nornsLib was cloned to the user's Norns.
 To make this simple you can just copy and paste the following include_norns_lib() function into your script.
 It does all the hard work.
-Once you have the include_norns_lib() function you can simply call `include_norns_lib("screenExtensions")` or `include_norns_lib("parameterExtensions")`
+Once you have the include_norns_lib() function you can simply call `include("nornsLib/screenExt")` or `include("parameterExt")`

-The `include_norns_lib()` you can copy and paste into your code (also available at nornsLib/includeNornsLib.lua:
+The `download_nornsLib()` you can copy and paste into your code (also available at [nornsLib/includeNornsLibExample.lua](https://raw.githubusercontent.com/skibu/nornsLib/main/includeNornsLibExample.lua):
 ```
--- For including libs from nornsLib repo.
-Similar to include(), but downloads
--- nornsLib if haven’t done so previously to the user's device.
-And if NornsLib
--- already downloaded then this will automatically load updates via git checkout.
--- @tparam name - just the name of the particulae lib to include.
-Don't need
--- directory nor the .lua suffix.
-function include_norns_lib(name)
+function download_nornsLib()
-  -- Where to find the github github_repo
-  local github_repo_owner = "skibu"
-  local github_repo = "nornsLib"

-  -- Update or download the library
-  if util.file_exists(_path.code..github_repo) then
+  if not util.file_exists(_path.code.."nornsLib") then
-    -- Norns lib already exists so just update it.
-Need to do a "checkout ."
-    -- to get missing files and a "pull" to get modifications.
-    -- NOTE: user made changes to the lib will be lost!
-    local checkout_command = "git -C ".._path.code..github_repo.." checkout ."
-    local pull_command = "git -C ".._path.code..github_repo.." pull --ff-only"
-    print("Updating NornsLib using command:\n"..checkout_command.."\nand\n"..pull_command)
-    os.execute(checkout_command)
-    os.execute(pull_command)
-  else
-    -- Norns lib hasn't yet been downloaded so clone it
-    local command = "git clone https://github.com/"..github_repo_owner.."/"..github_repo..".git "..
-      _path.code..github_repo
-    print("Downloading NornsLib using command:\n"..command)
-    os.execute(command)
+    os.execute("git clone https://github.com/skibu/nornsLib.git ".._path.code.."nornsLib")
   end

-  -- Now try including the lib again
-  return include(github_repo.."/"..name)
 end

--- Then can include lib files vie something like:
-include_norns_lib("parameterExtensions")
 ```